sneharao1234/Coursera-Projects/README.md

 |SVM	              |0.7580	  |0.6648	  |NA      |
 |Logistic Regression|0.7514	  |0.6448	  |0.5583  |

+Note: since the dataset was small, a low level of performance was acceptable to the course instructors.

 ## Project 2 - Predict strength of concrete
 Built various regression models by varying network parameters such as feature normalization, number of epochs, number of hidden layers, etc and compared thir performance.